 3. Use chemical treatment as backup when in doubt

-Prepare for long-term emergencies with Operation Blackout, a guide to surviving societal collapses with sustainable systems.
+Prepare for long-term emergencies with Grid Doctor 3300 EMP, a guide to surviving societal collapses with sustainable systems.

 Choosing the Right Method for Your Situation